ckchow45/DDPM_TS_Search/README.md

 ## Model Evaluation

 Root Mean Square Deviaion (RMSD) to start and end are both calculated to evaluate the generated paths.
-Code for this can be found on the main branch as a notebook titled "RMSD_graph.ipynb"
+Code for this can be found on the main branch as a notebook titled `RMSD_graph.py`

 ## References
 The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
 Their paper can be found here: